AnthonyPerugini/Leitner_flashcards/README.md

 1. create a deck of flashcards (array of question/answer linked)
-2. create 3 boxes (variable number of boxes?)
+2. create 3 boxes (variable number of boxes?) variable num of Boxes only at 'question set' creation.
+Once a set is created, cannot add more questions with different/more/less boxes easily.
+Would need a way to convert the old boxes into the new boxes.

 3. start each card in Box 1

 4. Each box carries with it a time-weight value, which determines the frequency of times a card will be shown to the user.